atty — Architecture

 incognito_toggle (default Ctrl+Shift+I + Alt+i) flips a proxy- local flag and forces a status-bar repaint to show the 🔒 segment.
 Commits don’t fire dispatchLineCommit while on.

-delete_history_match (default Ctrl+Shift+D) fires dispatchDeleteHistoryMatch on every module that implements the hook (today: just history), then sends \x15 (Ctrl+U) to the shell so the prompt clears, and calls StatusBar.setTransient(...) to flash 🗑 deleted: <line> for 3 s before the bar reverts to its normal text.
+delete_history_match (default Ctrl+Shift+D) fires dispatchDeleteHistoryMatch on every module that implements the hook (today: history and atuin — the latter via atuin search --delete with the configured delete_scope), then sends \x15 (Ctrl+U) to the shell so the prompt clears, and calls StatusBar.setTransient(...) to flash 🗑 deleted: <line> for 3 s before the bar reverts to its normal text.

 Status bar + incognito